-- agricultural chemicals and veterinary medicines;
+- agricultural chemicals and veterinary medicines.

-- animals and animal products;
+- animals and animals' products.

-- biologicals;
+- biologicals.

-- food products;
+- food products.

-- plants and plant products;
+- plants and plants products.

-- other organisms;
+- other organisms.

 - used machinery or vehicles; and

 - wood and wood products.

 An Import Health Standard (IHS) of a specific product details complete import requirements, including transitional and containment facilities are foundhere.